Wisbech Castle: Middle Ages

 The Domesday Book of 1086 makes no mention of a castle at Wisbech.

 King John travelled from Lynn to Lincolnshire via Wisbech, and stayed at the castle on 12 October 1216.
 His baggage train is reported to have got into difficulties crossing a river or estuary and the wagons and contents, including the regalia and other treasures, were lost.
 In recent years, treasure seekers have tried to find the location of this incident and the lost treasures.

 The castle and town of Wisbech were swept away in a storm in 1236, although the castle appears to have soon been rebuilt as a keeper or Constable is named in 1246.

 King Edward II of England visited the castle in 1292, 1298, 1300 and 1305.

-In 1315, Richard Lambert of Lenne (Lynn), a merchant, brought an action against William le Blowere and others for a conspiracy to imprison him.
-He had been "thrown in the depth of the gaol of Wysebech among thieves, where by [sic] toads and other venomous vermin he was so inhumanely gnawed that his life was despaired of".
+In 1315, Richard Lambert of King's Lynn, a merchant, brought an action against William le Blowere and others for a conspiracy to imprison him.
+He had been "thrown in the depth of the gaol of Wysebech among thieves, where by toads and other venomous vermin he was so inhumanely gnawed that his life was despaired of".

 The castle tower was repaired during 1332–1333 using six fotmel (approximately 420 lb) of lead, and a year later the bakehouse wall was buttressed using 6,000 bricks.

 In 1350, John de Walton was lodged in the castle accused of trespass and rebellion.
-In the same year the Bishop's Constable and his men were 'besieged' by Sir John de Stonore, Lord Chief Justice of the King's Bench.
+In the same year the Bishop's Constable and his men were "besieged" by John de Stonore, Lord Chief Justice of the King's Bench.

-There were several fisheries belonging to the manor of Wisbech alone, in the 1350s the reeves of Walton and Leverington each sent a porpoise to Wisbech Castle, and the reeve of Terrington a swordfish.
+There were several fisheries belonging to the manor of Wisbech alone.
+In the 1350s the reeves of Walton and Leverington each sent a porpoise to Wisbech Castle, and the reeve of Terrington a swordfish.

 In 1355, a licence was issued to John Boton, vicar of Wysebeche, to marry Hugh Lovet of Lincoln, the bishop's domicellus, and Jane de Pateshalle in the chapel of the Castle of Wysebech.